 RECOMMENDED: Hypnosis For Social Anxiety – Why It Works For Me

-It’s a common misconception that introverts hate social event.
+It’s a common misconception that introverts hate social events.
 It’s just that they don’t feel like a social butterfly as their extroverts counterpart.
 Introverts don’t feel the need to mingle and make meaningless small talks.
 Instead, they build deep meaningful relationships with selected few in social gatherings.
 But if you find yourself feeling anxious weeks ahead of a social event, it could be a hint of social anxiety disorder.

-If you’re extremely self-conscious on your behavior in public situations, it’s a clear sign that you’re struggling with social anxiety.
+If you’re extremely self-conscious about your behavior in public situations, it’s a clear sign that you’re struggling with social anxiety.
 Introverts, while reserved in their speech and action, are actually confident and self-assured.
 If anything, introverts are calm and collected in social situations.
 Former US President Barack Obama definite is one great example and yes, he is a well-known introvert.

 Introverts don’t particularly crave being the center of attention, but they don’t hate it either.
 If the situation demands them to lead, they will do so without drawing unnecessary attention to themselves.
 Instead, they allow others to shine.
-But if you practically loath attention that you’ll do anything to avoid it, you may be suffering from social anxiety disorder.
+But if you practically loathe attention that you’ll do anything to avoid it, you may be suffering from social anxiety disorder.

 If anything, introverts take responsibility for themselves and others under their care.
 Great entrepreneurs like Mark Zuckerberg is a good example.
 Facebook doesn’t get to where it is if its founder avoided responsibility.
-Social anxiety sufferer, however, will find themselves avoiding any tasks that would trigger their social phobia.
+Social anxiety sufferers, however, will find themselves avoiding any tasks that would trigger their social phobia.
 That may include talking on the phone or even communicating with colleagues to the extent of affecting their career.

 When introverts enter a room of strangers, they are already analyzing the guests and have a clear picture of the social situation before they sit down.
 They may not participate in small talks and probably enjoy sipping their drinks in a corner.
 However, people with social anxiety will have their heartbeats raised and felt everything is wrong with them the moment they step in.
 They are super conscious of their hair, attire, shoes and even how they walk.
 Can you relate to this?

-The fear of public speaking is greater than fear of death for the average people.
+The fear of public speaking is greater than the fear of death for the average people.
 However, most people including introverts would eventually overcome the nervousness and fear after a few sessions.
 They make mistake, improvise and gain confidence after a certain period.
 In fact, introverts are believed to be great public speaking materials.
-But if you find yourself being increasingly traumatized by the thoughts of public speaking, you’re staring point blank at social anxiety.
+But if you find yourself being increasingly traumatized by the thoughts of public speaking, you’re staring point-blank at social anxiety.

 Public speaking aside, eating in public is one of the greatest fear for people with social anxiety.
 They are self-conscious on whether they leave a mess with their food, or having to say “hello” to others when they are deeply terrified inside.
 Introverts, however, have no such problems.
 They enjoy dining out but prefer solitude rather than noise and small talks.

 If you find it hard to smile to others, because you feel that others would not smile back, there’s a high possibility you’re showing a common social anxiety symptom.
 In short, you anticipate rejections to your social approach.
-On the other hand, introverts are not well known for their smile, but it’s only because they are not faking a smile, or they don’t feel the need to show their happiness to others.
+On the other hand, introverts are not well known for their smiles, but it’s only because they are not faking a smile, or they don’t feel the need to show their happiness to others.
 Notice the difference?

-When you’re an introvert suffering from social anxiety, it can be tough to separate introvert behaviors that you’re born with and social anxiety symptoms that you unknowingly developed over time.
+When you’re introvert suffering from social anxiety, it can be tough to separate introvert behaviors that you’re born with and social anxiety symptoms that you unknowingly developed over time.
 It’s not surprising that you’re living under the impression that you’re just an introvert

 After all, I went through as long as 15 years without realizing I’m suffering from social anxiety disorder.
 But the news is, it’s a condition that can be managed, and eventually rid off.
 Read my full story here.